loehx/gpt-ninja/README.md

 ## Features

-- `gpt-ninja.sendSelectionToChatGPT` command: This command sends the selected text in the editor to ChatGPT, gets a response, and replaces the selected text with the response from ChatGPT.
+- `vs-gpt-magic.sendSelectionToChatGPT` command: This command sends the selected text in the editor to ChatGPT, gets a response, and replaces the selected text with the response from ChatGPT.

 ## Usage

 1. Install the extension in VS Code.
 2. Configure your OpenAI API key and rules in the settings (File > Preferences > Settings).
 3. Select some text in your editor.
-4. Run the command `gpt-ninja.sendSelectionToChatGPT` from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
+4. Run the command `vs-gpt-magic.sendSelectionToChatGPT` from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).

 ## Configuration

 You can configure the extension via the following settings:

-- `gpt-ninja.apiKey`: The API key for OpenAI.
+- `vs-gpt-magic.apiKey`: The API key for OpenAI.
 It's a string value and it's mandatory.
-- `gpt-ninja.rules`: The rules for the AI model.
+- `vs-gpt-magic.rules`: The rules for the AI model.
 It's a multiline string, you can enter it as an array of strings where each string represents a line.
 It's also mandatory.

 To set these values, go to your settings (`File > Preferences > Settings` or `Code > Preferences > Settings` on Mac), search for "OpenAI Coder", and enter your desired values.